-If you want to use another frequency, change the short-circuit piece in JP404 to position JP403.
-Use a frequency counter and a high-impedance probe (e.g. oscilloscope's x10 -probe) to determine the excitation frequency at test point marked "F".
+If you want to try another frequency, adjust the oscillator as below.
+Use a frequency counter and a high-impedance probe (e.g. oscilloscope's x10-probe) to determine the excitation frequency at test point marked "F".
 This frequency can be adjusted from about 10 Hz to about 110 Hz by using trimmer R430.
 Some digital multimeters, like HP34401A, have also a very convenient frequency measurement capability, and this kind of low frequencies can be measured using ordinary DVM test leads.